 Sicily is famous for its ceramics, designed in the classic Maiolica glazed style with delicate baroque patterns.
-One of the most characteristic pieces of Sicilian ceramics and those who stimulate the most interest from visitors are the moorish head designs, which consist of pairs of pots, cups or jars which depict a fair skinned woman and a man with distinctly North African features.
+One of the most characteristic pieces of Sicilian ceramics and those who stimulate the most interest from visitors are the Moorish head designs, which consist of pairs of pots, cups or jars which depict a fair-skinned woman and a man with distinctly North African features.

 Behind this duo is an intriguing mix of mythology and Sicilian history.
-Theirs is a love story akin to Romeo and Juliet or Tristan and Isolde, with a surprisingly gruesome mixture of violence and follie.
+Theirs is a love story akin to Romeo and Juliet or Tristan and Isolde, with a surprisingly gruesome mixture of violence and folly.
 The story takes us back to the end of the Arab period in Sicilian history, it has been retold many times, but the characters at its heart, are an inspiration for many artists.

 The original folk tale behind the ceramic heads comes from Palermo and tells of a Saracen merchant who falls in love with a beautiful local girl.
-Together they start a passionate love affair, until the girl discovers her lover has a wife and children waiting for him in his homeland.
+Together they start a passionate love affair until the girl discovers her lover has a wife and children waiting for him in his homeland.

-In a fit of jealously and rage she murders him in his sleep, cutting off his head, so that her lover would stay with her forever.
+In a fit of jealously and rage, she murders him in his sleep, cutting off his head so that her lover would stay with her forever.
 The girl uses the head as a vase to grow a beautiful basil plant.
 Others seeing her flourishing plant, forge themselves the colourful clay head pots in an attempt to recreate the bountiful fertility.

 A more romantic version of the Moorish heads tale comes to us from Messina.
-Every summer as part of the elaborate mid August celebrations dedicated to Messina’s patron the Virgin Mary, the pagan founders of the city are also featured in the religious procession.
+Every summer as part of the elaborate mid-August celebrations dedicated to Messina’s patron the Virgin Mary, the pagan founders of the city are also featured in the religious procession.

-The gigantic eight meter tall papier-mâché statues of Mata and Grifone riding on horse back date back to1723 and reenact the arrival of Roger the first of Sicily to Messina, after the island was liberated from the Arab domination in 1071.
-Roger I was a Norman nobleman he became the first count of Sicily and his descendants continued to rule Sicily until 1194.
+The gigantic eight-meter tall papier-mâché statues of Mata and Grifone riding on horse back date back to1723 and reenact the arrival of Roger the first of Sicily to Messina, after the island was liberated from the Arab domination in 1071.
+Roger, I was a Norman nobleman he became the first count of Sicily and his descendants continued to rule Sicily until 1194.

-In 1547, when archeological excavations outside of Palermo first unearthed the remains of mini elephants and hippo’s which used to roam prehistoric Sicily lead to the popular belief that Sicily was founded by giants.
+In 1547, when archaeological excavations outside of Palermo first unearthed the remains of mini elephants and hippo’s which used to roam prehistoric Sicily lead to the popular belief that Sicily was founded by giants.
 The elephant skulls were also taken as proof that the Cyclopes from Homer’s Odyssey existed.
-The elephant skulls peculiar shape and characteristic single hole at the centre seemed to confirm the animal in question had a single eye.
+The elephant skulls peculiar shape and a characteristic single hole at the centre seemed to confirm the animal in question had a single eye.

-Many Sicilian academics believe Messina’s Mata and Grifone are manifestations of ancient nature gods, the pale skinned Mata a version of the ancient Greek myth of Persephone the daughter of the goddess of nature Demeter who was kidnapped by the dark god Hades, ruler of the ancients after life.
-There is a strong connection to many other pagan gods representing contrasting elements which coexist such as: night and day, male and female and winter and summer.
+Many Sicilian academics believe Messina’s Mata and Grifone are manifestations of ancient nature gods, the pale-skinned Mata a version of the ancient Greek myth of Persephone the daughter of the goddess of nature Demeter who was kidnapped by the dark god Hades, ruler of the ancients afterlife.
+There is a strong connection to many other pagan gods representing contrasting elements which coexist such as night and day, male and female and winter and summer.

 The popular folk tale told at Messina is a love story, with a staunchly catholic flavour and no bloodshed.
 Mata was the daughter of a Messinese caught the eye of Grifone a general in the invading army who had just conquered Messina.
-Pledging his undying love for Mata, he asked for her hand in marriage, which was granted with the understanding Grifone would convert to catholicism, which he did and the two went on to become rulers of ancient Messina.
+Pledging his undying love for Mata, he asked for her hand in marriage, which was granted with the understanding Grifone would convert to Catholicism, which he did and the two went on to become rulers of ancient Messina.

-Probably the most famous version of the gruesome moorish heads story, is the one retold by Boccaccio in the Renaissance short stories from his Decameron.
+Probably the most famous version of the gruesome Moorish heads story is the one retold by Boccaccio in the Renaissance short stories from his Decameron.
 Boccaccio sets the story directly in Messina, the main protagonist is Lisabetta or Isabella an orphaned noble girl who is jealously guarded by her three brothers.

 Isabella falls honestly and spontaneously in love with Lorenzo, a local boy with modest means.
 Their love affair goes on in secret until the three brothers discover Lisabetta leaving to meet her lover and decide to put an end to the relationship to avoid tarnishing the good name of the family.
 The brothers lead Lorenzo out of the city and murder him, hiding his body in a shallow grave and on their return home tell their sister Lorenzo simply left on business.